turbot/steampipe-plugin-scaleway/docs/tables/scaleway_rdb_database.md

 # Table: scaleway_rdb_database

-A RDB database is a logical databases on your instance.
+An RDB database is a fully managed database that supports high availability, automatic backups, and more.

 ## Examples